pasqal-io/perceptrain/docs/tutorials/training/examples.md

 from itertools import count
 import matplotlib.pyplot as plt

-from perceptrain import Parameter, QuantumCircuit, Z from perceptrain import hamiltonian_factory, hea, feature_map, chain from perceptrain import QNN from perceptrain import  TrainConfig, Trainer, to_dataloader
+from qadence import Parameter, QuantumCircuit, Z from qadence import hamiltonian_factory, hea, feature_map, chain from qadence import QNN

+from perceptrain import  TrainConfig, Trainer, to_dataloader

 Trainer.set_use_grad(True)